HealthSamurai/documentation/modules-1/profiling-and-validation/fhir-schema-validator/supported-implementation-guides.md

 <details>
 <summary>Description</summary>

-This implementation guide defines profiles, operations and guidance for the use of CQL with FHIR, both as a mechanism for querying, as well as inline and integrated usage as part of knowledge artifacts. (built Sat, Apr 6, 2024 09:37+1100+11:00)
+This implementation guide defines profiles, operations and guidance for the use of CQL with FHIR, both as a mechanism for querying, as well as inline and integrated usage as part of knowledge artifacts. (built Fri, May 31, 2024 14:18+0000+00:00)

 </details>

 **Versions**

+* `hl7.fhir.uv.cql#1.0.0`
 * `hl7.fhir.uv.cql#1.0.0-snapshot`
 * `hl7.fhir.uv.cql#1.0.0-ballot`